MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues.md

 # Known issues with Microsoft Dynamics 365 Guides

-## I can't find the Dynamics 365 Guides model-driven app
+## I want to install the Dynamics 365 Guides solution in a different region.
+I installed the solution, but I can't find the Dynamics 365 Guides model-driven app.

-If you try to install the Dynamics 365 Guides solution into a Dataverse environment instance that is created in a different region than your tenant's region, the Dynamics 365 Guides model-driven app will not appear.
+If you install the Dynamics 365 Guides solution into a Dataverse environment instance that is created in a different region than your tenant's region, the Dynamics 365 Guides model-driven app will not appear.
 To install the model driven app in another region, contact Microsoft support and ask to be listed as a multi-geo tenant for the Power Platform.

 ## I can't open a guide because it's corrupted